| Day One- Chill Out Fido: Does your dog go bonkers when the

 tool in there, you will need to help him stock his toolbox with better tools to

 get him into his comfort zone without the need for aggression.
+In this

 seminar, we will discuss techniques to help our dogs achieve comfort and safety